zeek/zeek/scripts/base/frameworks/broker/main.zeek.rst

    :Default: ``""``

    Path to an OpenSSL-style directory of trusted certificates.
-   If set, Bro will require valid certificates for all peers.
+   If set, Zeek will require valid certificates for all peers.

 .. zeek:id:: Broker::ssl_certificate